 The Journal provides immediate open access to its content.
 Authors retain copyright of their articles.
 Articles are distributed under the terms of the Creative Commons Attribution 3.0 Unported License (CC-BY 3.0)

 If you have any questions you can contact the Managing Editor.

 Professional Articles and Academic Articles

-The International Journal for Court Administration has a professional and an academic section.
+The International Journal for Court Administration features professional and academic sections.
 Submitted manuscripts for the professional section are reviewed and evaluated by the editors.
 Submitted manuscripts for the academic section are evaluated anonymously by carefully vetted scholars and practitioners.
 IJCA has in place a policy of masked review for submissions for the academic section(double blind peer review).
-References that reveal the identity of authors should be deleted from the body of the manuscript for the academic section.
+References that reveal the identity of authors should be deleted from the body of the manuscript's intended for the academic section.

 Academic and professional articles for the December issue must be submitted before September 1.
 Articles for the June issue must be submitted before March 1.

 IJCA also publishes articles from non-English speaking countries.
 It is the primary responsibility of authors to submit texts in adequate English.
-We advice non-native English authors to have their texts corrected by professional text editors.
-In special cases the editors may make an exception to this rule and seek to engage our network of voluntary text correctors.
+We advise non-native English authors to have their texts corrected by professional text editors prior to submission.
+In extraordinary cases the editors may make an exception to this rule and seek to engage our network of voluntary text correctors.
 Corrected texts will be sent to the author for approval before publication.

 4. Title, subtitles and biography

 Submitted manuscripts should have a title page listing the full title, names, academic or professional affiliations and complete addresses of all authors.
 In case of multiple authors of one article, all authors should be displayed on a new line, followed by organization details, separated by commas.
 A brief autobiographical note may be supplied.
 The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address and telephone number.